Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS AN ENVIRONMENT?An environment is the place where living things live.
+Download as PDF Download PDF View as Separate PageWHAT IS AN ENVIRONMENT?An environment is the place where living things live.
 Many living things change their environments by building homes, digging in the ground and moving things around.

 To better understand how living things change their environment…